|Lobi Bateba Duntundara figure also known as Bateba Ti Puo

 I see it as - Don't worry, I will block all harm and sickness that may try to come your way.

-In my opinion, the 4 figures that I have are really fantastic in their own regards and I love them all.
+In my opinion, the 5 figures that I have like this are really fantastic in their own regards and I love them all.

 |The figures that actually sparked my interest in the Lobi Bateba Duntundara figures are actually the Dayak